The Ned Bruha Story

 We continue to develop their ecosystem into roads and houses.
 If I was a squirrel, raccoon, flying squirrel, or opossum and you had a hole leading into an attic full of warm, fuzzy insulation, I would be silly not to move in.
 If you provided me with a tree for a ladder onto your rooftop, it would be ridiculous not to utilize it.
 If you laid new sod in your backyard and then watered it excessively, causing more grubs to come to the surface, I would be silly not to partake of the grubs and move into your crawlspace because you left the crawlspace door open.
 If I was a rat and you provided me with free bird food, it would be suicidal not to accept the handout and create a new territory.
 If I was a snake, it would not be within my nature to resist moving onto your property, living under your raised outbuilding, and to partake of the abundant rats and mice brought about by your feeding the birds.
 If you refuse to stop feeding the birds, expect trouble.
 If you refuse to quit feeding the birds, also remember that when you go on that winter vacation and your feeder is empty, you very likely will have a negative impact on the lives of many birds that have become totally dependant on your bird food.
 If this form of common sense is a sign of weakness, I am a camouflaged, wet noodle.

 Not being allowed to watch television very often growing up was obviously beneficial to my future.
 Although I missed out on The Dukes of Hazard and Marty Stouffers Wild America; I gained a wealth of knowledge and an understanding heart via time spent outdoors.
-When I came home, proudly showing my bride the lone raccoon I had trapped at a clients home, she asked in a voice that feared the worst "Ok, now what are you going to do with him?
-You're not going to hurt him, are you?"

 Deep down, nobody really wants their nuisance wildlife to suffer or be killed.
 I know that if people understood that altering their immediate surroundings would not only be a cost effective solution, but would also allow them to coexist, they would do so.
 People know what they are taught and grow up with.
 I know that if folks understood that a raccoon had a few other dens within walking distance of your attic, that they would not relocate or kill them so quickly.
 So many people were raised so differently that their immediate response is "Kill the raccoon, kill the squirrel, or kill the rat that is costing me money".
 My upbringing has taught me other solutions.